 Tennessee also faces infrastructure challenges.
-According to the American Transportation Research Institute (ATRI), Tennessee has 6 out of the top 100 truck bottlenecks in the U.S in 2021.
+FY 2023 update: According to the American Transportation Research Institute (ATRI), Tennessee has gone from having six areas that were in the top 100 truck bottlenecks in the U.S in 2021 to nine areas in Tennessee that are in the top 100 truck bottlenecks in the U.S. as of February 2022.
 Source: https://truckingresearch.org/2021/02/23/2021-top-truck-bottlenecks/